 But, this is costly and time-consuming.
 Also, it may not yield the results you like.
 But, it certainly offers a practical and accurate way to find out the true value of your property.

-5. Assess and Compare the Rent Versus the Purchase Value
+5. Assess and compare the rent vs. the purchase value

 One way you can check out the value of your property is to check how much you can get from it from renting it, versus selling it.
 For example, a house that you sell for $200,000 may not seem like a valuable property.